 To support our business strategy and enhance our financial flexibility, we have developed a financing strategy utilizing a blend of equity and debt capital to complement our acquisition and operating activities.
-We have diversified our sources of debt capital by raising long-term debt while utilizing our operating subsidiaries to access debt in the commercial bank market through separate borrowing groups.
+We have diversified our sources of debt capital by raising long-term debt at Mediacom LLC and Mediacom Broadband LLC, our wholly-owned intermediate holding companies, while utilizing our operating subsidiaries to access debt in the commercial bank market through separate borrowing groups.

-We believe our financing strategy is beneficial because it broadens our access to various equity and debt markets, enhances our flexibility in managing our capital structure, reduces our overall cost of debt capital and permits us to maintain a substantial liquidity position in the form of unused and available subsidiary credit facilities.
-As of December 31, 2001, the unused credit commitments under our subsidiary credit facilities were approximately \$495.9 million, of which over \$450.0 million could be borrowed and used for general corporate purposes under the most restrictive covenants in our debt arrangements, and our annualized cost of debt capital was approximately 7.2%.
+We believe our financing strategy is beneficial because it broadens our access to various equity and debt markets, enhances our flexibility in managing our capital structure, reduces the overall cost of debt capital and permits us to maintain a substantial liquidity position in the form of unused and available subsidiary credit facilities.
+As of December 31, 2001, the unused credit commitments under our subsidiary credit facilities were approximately \$1.1 billion, of which over \$800.0 million could be borrowed and used for general corporate purposes under the most restrictive covenants in our debt arrangements, and our annualized cost of debt capital was approximately 6.9%.